Bassel-Bakr/Cmd/README.md

 - Cmd is an open-source library licensed under Apache License, Version 2.0

-- Using this library you will be able to execute bash/shell commands easily and get the output in plain text.
+- Using this library you will be able to execute bash/shell and even Java commands with root access easily and get the output in different formats.

-- You can also convert the output easily using the same library.

 Usage:
 =